May 1 2002

 Claims made by manufacturers may not be proven in the field.
 In the case of other products, especially those that are zinc-plated, the packaging comes with descriptions (such as “galvanized”) that deliberately mislead consumers into believing that the product will be sturdy even if it is not.

 More and more products are being galvanized using high-speed, in-line galvanizing technology.
 This allows a thin zinc coating to be applied to the steel at a lower cost.
 The thin zinc coatings are usually coated using clear polymer topcoats to increase their storage life.

 In some cases, the application of these polymer topcoats has been claimed to significantly improve the durability of the coating compared to conventional galvanized coatings.
 Moreover, manufacturers claim that organic coatings are commonly added to zinc-plated parts to improve the corrosion resistance of their products.

 This article investigates the facts associated with this claim.

-Zinc plating involves the electrolytic application of zinc by immersing clean steel parts in a zinc salt solution and applying an electric current.
-This process applies a layer of pure zinc that ranges from a few microns on cheap hardware components to 15 microns or more on good quality fasteners.
-Technical and cost issues prevent the economical plating of components with heavier coatings.
+Zinc plating is applied electrolytically by immersing clean steel parts in a zinc salt solution and applying an electric current.
+A layer of pure zinc is applied in the process, where the thickness of the layer ranges from a few microns for low-cost hardware components to ≥15 μm for fasteners of superior quality.
+Technical and cost-related problems hamper the cost-effective plating of components with heavier coatings.

 Accelerated Weathering Testing